billylkc/old-blog/content/post/Welcome-to-my-Data-Science-blog.md

 ---
 Welcome to my official Data Science Blog!

-If you checked out the "About Me." page then you know my name is Billy.
+If you checked out the "About Me" page then you know my name is Billy.
 And this is my first blog where I will be posting about how to be more effective as a Data Sceientist.

+I will start with some basics stuff, like the day-to-day tools that I use, some visualizations and Python/R code snippets.
+And occasionally some algorithms that I use at work.
+Stay tuned.

-Feel free to message me and suggest things, I am always open to learn new stuff and listen to advice.
+If you like my blog, feel free to message me and suggest.
+I am always open to learn new stuff and make friends.